krysgh/Python/README.md

-This repository is intended to store C code developed while I'm studying
+This repository is intended to store Python code developed while I'm studying